The tram network continues to be deployed in the Ile-de-France region

 Currently under construction to the south and between the Grande Ceinture Ouest and the RER A, an extension of the Tram 13 Express to the north has been the subject of studies to connect the stations of Saint-Germain-en-Laye Grande Ceinture and Archères-Ville RER.

 After an initial public inquiry on a railway route, an alternative urban route has been identified to ensure a quality connection to the Poissy RER station.
-The Council of the Île-de-France Transport Syndicate has approved the schematic diagram and the public utility inquiry file for this project to extend the Tram 13 Express to Archères for an amount of 250 million euros.
+The STIF Council has approved the schematic diagram and the public utility inquiry file for this project to extend the Tram 13 Express to Archères for an amount of 250 million euros.